golemfactory/golem-docs/src/pages/docs/quickstarts/ray-quickstart.md

 curl -sSf https://join.golem.network/as-requestor | bash -
 ```

-{% alert level="info" %}
-Additonally, a tool named websocat is needed to wrap connections between your machine and Ray on Golem cluster.
+Additonally, a tool named [websocat](https://lib.rs/crates/websocat) is needed to wrap connections between your machine and Ray on Golem cluster.
-You can install websocat using instructions on its website: https://lib.rs/crates/websocat
+You can install websocat using [these instructions](https://lindevs.com/install-websocat-on-ubuntu/).
-{% /alert %}

 ## Start and initialize `yagna` service